Senior High Teen Camp–Monster Hunter!

 Boo Boo

-Middle School Camp 1
+Middle School Camp 1–The Father’s Heart

 We had a rough weekend leading into Middle School Camp 1.
 Good friends stayed at camp as they set up a memorial cross for their daughter by the campfire where she spent so many summer evenings.